 Maintaining a sustainable business with eco-friendly products and packaging can directly impact your bottom line.
 Millennials will often pay a premium price for eco-friendly products that they believe reflect their values.

 This brings us to the second advantage of building a startup that is environmentally conscious and sustainable.
 Highly regarded green credentials are seen as a major advantage in terms of marketing opportunities, making them doubly important when trying to get an idea off of the ground.
-Businesses both big and small do what they can to flaunt their sustainability.
-The Internet is full of guides on how to do this effectively.

 When it comes to making your businesses environmentally friendly, the best approach is not to make it forced, or disingenuous.
 The most effective way of achieving this is by having a personal belief in the sustainability of your business from day one.

 Granted, your ability to employ such a strategy will differ massively, dependent on your startup’s industry.
-However, a mindfulness towards the environmental impact of your business can go a long way, especially when it is employed as a supporting foundation on day one.
+However, a mindfulness toward the environmental impact of your business can go a long way, especially when it is employed as a supporting foundation on day one.
 Your customers will latch onto this, and will support your business.
 That initial surge of brand loyalty is vital to the success of any startup, regardless of the industry in which it exists.